scalacenter/course-management-tools/README.md

 > Note: restrictions apply to this name (e.g. no `-` characters, etc.) This isn't checked, so you're warned!

-- `studentify.relative-source-folder`: The tools now allow you to have multiple master projects in a single git repository.
-For example, you might have a java and a Scala version of your code which are put in separate folders each with the same layout as any other "normal" master project.
+- `studentify.relative-source-folder`: The tools now allow you to have multiple main projects in a single git repository.
+For example, you might have a java and a Scala version of your code which are put in separate folders each with the same layout as any other "normal" main project.
 This option allows you to point to the root folder your want to work with (e.g. the java version).

 > Note: In the example of a java and a scala version, you might have two corresponding project configuration files and point to the appropriate one by using the `-cfg` command line option.

 - `studentify.solution-folder`: name of the folder in the studentified version of the project in which the exercise solution will be hidden.
 Default is `.cue`.
-- `studentify.master-base-project-name`: project name of the root project in your master repo.
-This name will be selected when the `masteradm` command regenerates the root `build.sbt` file.
+- `studentify.main-base-project-name`: project name of the root project in your main repo.
+This name will be selected when the `mainadm` command regenerates the root `build.sbt` file.
-- `studentify.studentified-project-name`: equivalent for the name of the root project of a studentified version of your master repo.
+- `studentify.studentified-project-name`: equivalent for the name of the root project of a studentified version of your main repo.
 - `studentify.console-colors`: Allows one to customise some colors in the output of a studentified project.
-- `studentify.studentify-files-to-clean-up`: A list of files/folders that are present in your master repo but that will be deleted from the studentified version of that repo.
+- `studentify.studentify-files-to-clean-up`: A list of files/folders that are present in your main repo but that will be deleted from the studentified version of that repo.

 ## Appendix 1 - Course management tools summary

 ### studentify

-`studentify` generates a *student* repository from a given course master repository.
+`studentify` generates a *student* repository from a given course main repository.

 A student will clone a copy of the generated student repository, load it in his/her favorite IDE (IntelliJ or Scala IDE (Eclipse)).